IBM System 360/370 Compiler and Historical Documentation

 The printer output created by hercules has been processed by the following perl:

-Don't expect me to correct errors in the system.
-I might try.
+Don't expect me to correct errors in the system but I might try.
 But please send me your observations.

-My second try was to produce a nice post-mortem dump using a program like BEGIN INTEGER i; i:= i/i; END This provoked a error that hit me during th 1970s an 1980s from time to time.
+My second try was to produce a nice post-mortem dump using a program like BEGIN INTEGER i; i:= i/i; END This provoked a error that hit us starting with MVS bu we never looked at it seriously.
 Finally I got it: Thou shallst not try to access to a byte in a page that does't belong to you.
-The explanation: Assume register one pointing to the last word in a page
+The explanation: Register 1 pointing to the last word in a page UNPK 0(9,R2),0(5,R1)

-This editing technique is used in various parts of the run time system but without real consequences.
+This technique is used in a few parts of the run time system but without real consequences.

 IEW2551E 4606 THE ENTRY NAME ZYQENT ON THE CURRENT OBJECT MODULE END